|August 28th, 2020|

-One major advantage for businesses is that liability for in-store frauds, stolen and counterfeit card transactions is no longer a problem for merchants.
-The mantle now lies on the shoulders of card-issuers and banks, depending on the terms and conditions of the particular credit/debit card.
+One major advantage for businesses is that liability for in-store frauds and stolen and counterfeit card transactions is no longer a problem for merchants.
+The mantle now lies on the shoulders of card issuers and banks, depending on the terms and conditions of the particular credit/debit card.

-For merchants, the switch from traditional to EMV chip card processing solves worry of frauds, conspicuous transactions and data-theft to a large extent.
+For merchants, the switch from traditional to EMV chip card processing solves the worry of frauds, conspicuous transactions, and data theft to a large extent.
 This switch also means adding a new in-store internal processing system and technology for reading the cards.
 Consumers, on the other hand only have to learn to use the new payment process and get accustomed to the new system.

 Making the smart switch to EMV chip card processing:

 Making the switch to EMV chip card processing is easy.
-You can ask your current payment processor or find a new one who can provide you these services.
+You can ask your current payment processor or find a new one who can provide you with these services.
 There are also options to add EMV chip reading capability to your existing payment processing systems.
-It is important to research well before choosing one to ensure that things fall in your budget.
-However, the benefits from eMV EMV capability will counterbalance the expenses for integrating the new system and buying devices.
+It is important to research well before choosing one to ensure that things fall within your budget.
+However, the benefits from emv capability will counterbalance the expenses for integrating the new system and buying devices.

-It is advisable to go for multiple functionality so that you can process other types of payments like NFC (Near Field Communication), mobile and contactless payments.
+It is advisable to go for multiple functionalities so that you can process other types of payments like NFC (Near Field Communication), and mobile and contactless payments.
 Why not go for the whole package if you are making the switch?
-All the upgraded tech will pay back huge dividends by minimizing various types of card related frauds.
+All the upgraded tech will pay back huge dividends by minimizing various types of card-related frauds.
 You can also get a minimal loan online for installing these systems in your business.